 Having problems finding housing?

-Not all students get a flat right away in September, especially those that did not manage to apply for PSOAS apartments early enough.
-Please see our list of agencies and places for accomodation and some tips below.
+Not all students get a flat right away in September, especially those, who did not manage to apply for PSOAS apartments early enough.
+Please see our list of agencies and places for accommodation, and some tips below.

 Students sublet their apartments

 Lots of Finnish students leave Oulu for a semester or two to go abroad for exchange or go for an internship somewhere else.
 Many of them sublet their flats or their rooms in shared flats – usually furnished.
-You can contact PSOAS and leave your information (name, introduction and contact info) to AsuntoPörssi which is a place where students tell if they want to sublease their apartment or if they are looking for an apartment.
-The web page is unfortunately only in Finnish and people usually only advertise in Finnish but you can try Google-translating.
-It’s not perfect but it should do the trick.
+You can contact PSOAS and leave your information (name, introduction and contact info) to AsuntoPörssi which is a place where students inform if they want to sublease their apartment or if they are looking for an apartment.
+The web page is unfortunately only in Finnish and people usually only advertise in Finnish but you can try Google-translating (it’s not perfect but it should do the trick) or ask a friend to help you translate.
 People usually leave their contact details, so you can always ask for more info!
 Tip!
 “Vuokrataan” means that someone wants to rent out their apartment.
 “Halutaan vuokrata” means that they are looking for an apartment.

-Sometimes it is easier to look as a group of 2–4 students – there is usually a huge demand for 1-person rooms, studios, etc. Family-sized apartments may be easier to find.
-Grab a few friends from among other arriving students (e.g. from Facebook-groups fo new students) who might be interested and ask your kummi-student for some help!
+Sometimes it is easier to look as a group of 2–4 students – there is usually a huge demand for one-person rooms, studios, etc. Family-sized apartments may be easier to find.
+Grab a few friends from among other arriving students (e.g. from Facebook-groups for new students) who might be interested and ask your kummi-student for some help!

 All OYY members are entitled to get their lunch at an affordable, student-friendly price at the student restaurants.
 There are student restaurants on Linnanmaa and Kontinkangas campuses and in the city centre as well.